How to duplicate a PDF page using PHP

 }

-This duplicates the first and the last page of the PDF and adds it as a new page at the end of the PDF file.
-After that, you make the API call to the Duplicate PDF endpoint, the response of which is stored in the processed_documents folder.
+This duplicates the first and last page of the PDF, adding them at the end of the file.
+The API call to the duplicate PDF endpoint saves the response in the processed_documents folder.

 Output